Battle of Aidabasalala

 The Battle of Aidabasalala (16 October 1999) was a small but hard-fought action during the 1999 East Timorese crisis between pro-Indonesian militia and a six-man Australian covert reconnaissance patrol from the Special Air Service Regiment (SASR) operating as part of the United Nations-mandated International Force for East Timor (INTERFET).
 The battle took place near Aidabasalala, 15 km from the West Timor border, and saw the Australians attacking a group of more than sixty armed militia.
-The SASR patrol had been detected whilst establishing an observation post over a village and had to fight their way to a landing zone, being attacked a further three times over a one-and-a-half-hour period, killing a number of their opponents before they were successfully extracted by S-70 Black Hawk helicopter.
+The SASR patrol had been detected whilst establishing an observation post over a village and had to fight their way to a landing zone, being attacked a further three times over a one-and-a-half-hour period, killing a number of their opponents before they were safely evacuated by S-70 Black Hawk helicopter.

 Prelude

 A six-man Australian covert reconnaissance patrol had been tasked to infiltrate to a village on foot after insertion from a Black Hawk helicopter to conduct a reconnaissance following intelligence reports that over 100 armed militia were in the area.
 They were to go into the border region and gather intelligence on the enemy’s numbers and movements.
 If the patrol confirmed the intelligence, a squadron-level assault would take place.
-The patrol was led by Sergeant Steven Oddy, and consisted of the patrol second-in-command who was a sergeant from the British Special Boat Service on a two-year exchange posting to the SASR, two scouts (one of whom was Lance Corporal Keith Fennell who later became a bestseller author), the patrol medic equipped with a Para Minimi light machine gun, and the signaller.
+The patrol was led by Sergeant Steven Oddy, and consisted of the patrol second-in-command who was a sergeant from the British Special Boat Service on a two-year exchange posting to the SASR, two scouts (one of whom was Lance Corporal Keith Fennell who later became a best-selling author), the patrol medic equipped with a Para Minimi light machine gun, and the signaller.

 On 13 October 1999, the patrol was inserted 8 km from the village near Aidabasalala via a Black Hawk helicopter.
 Over the next three days they moved south-west towards their objective, during which Oddy led his patrol across dried creek beds and through fog shrouded jungles.
 They operated under the cover of night and took defensive positions through the day.
 One evening they had a close call with a militia patrol coming in the opposite direction along the same trail.
 Though fortunately their night vision goggles allowed them to see the enemy before they were spotted, and the patrol stepped off the path, melting into the thick forest foliage and remained undetected.
 Even spending a whole day in a village without being spotted.
 Oddy recounted “As they moved past us, they were no more than centimetres from our chests.
 It was really frightening to be that close to the enemy and not know if we were about to be detected.”